WCS Assessment Information

 Distribution of results vary by assessment, but most are available directly through the school.
 More information about how results are made available can be found on the District Assessment Calendar.

 The college readiness assessments (national ACT, AP, PSAT, and SAT) do require a fee to participate, but there are fee-reduction options for those that qualify.
 Eligible students should to contact their school’s testing coordinator for options.
-Details, including eligibility requirements, are available for each of these assessments: ACT, AP, PSAT, and SAT.
+Details, including eligibility requirements, are available at each assessment’s website:

 Tennessee requires student participation in state assessments by virtue of both state and federal laws.
 The General Counsel for the Tennessee Department of Education has clarified that parents may not refuse or opt a child out of participating in state mandated assessments.
 There are also no provisions authorizing students to opt out of mandated assessments.